 It’s prime source of motivation lies in its opioid-like actions in the body.
 Read on to discover why some people like kratom for studying.
 Who knows, maybe it could help you score higher on that next exam.

-Where I am talking about is in kratom’s ability to increase one’s drive to study.
+Kratom has an innate ability to increase one’s drive to study.
 And better drive means better retention.
 Better retention equals better scores.
-Better scores and greater sense of achievement seem to perpetuate themselves into career success and eventually cause a positive feedback mechanism that keeps one wanting to progressively achieve more and more.
-I happened to find out about combining kratom and studying while working towards my MBA, but it easily translates into all areas of life in which learning is important.
+Better scores and greater sense of achievement seem to perpetuate themselves into career success and eventually cause a positive feedback mechanism.

 Although they have more specific names, these have no become commonly referred to, in kratom’s case, as mu-opioid and delta-opioid receptors.
-These are found all around in the brain in various structures, but research has shown that their ability to reinforce behavior (motivate) only occurs in very limited areas (Ting-A-Kee & van der Kooy, 2012).
+These are found all around in the brain in various structures, but research has shown that their ability to reinforce behavior (motivate) only occurs in very limited areas.

 Increased dopamine means more energy and greater satisfaction in completing tasks.
-We call this reinforcement, which is the key to the relationship between kratom and studying.
-Consumption of kratom leads to greater opioid receptor activation, which in turn has been shown to drastically increase reinforcement via self-administration and place conditioning (Shippenberg & Elmer, 1998).
+We call this reinforcement, which is the key to using kratom for studying.
+Consumption of kratom leads to greater opioid receptor activation, which in turn has been shown to drastically increase reinforcement via self-administration and place conditioning.
 Are you starting to see why kratom and studying fit together so nicely?

 What does greater reinforcement mean?
 The strong actions of the mid-brain dopamine neurons mentioned above have actually been linked to synaptic development.
 Synapses are the links in between two different neurons in the brain.
 Have you ever heard of neuroplasticity?